Detector response along null geodesics in black hole spacetimes and in a Friedmann-Lemaitre-Robertson-Walker Universe: Conclusions and Discussions

 In this work we studied the response function of a two level atomic detector which is traveling freely along the null (light like) trajectory under the background of a non-trivial metric in a particular coordinate system.
 The spacetimes, we have considered here, are $(a)$ $(1+1)$ dimensional general static black hole and $(b)$ FLRW Universe.
 For FRW case, all three stages of the Universe, de-Sitter, radiation dominated and matter dominated, were accounted.

 For the black hole case, the detector was moving along the null trajectory in Schwarzschild coordinates.
 It has been observed that the detector detects particles in the {\it Boulware vacuum}.
 This has been established both analytically under large detector frequency approximation and also numerically (without any approximation).
 We noticed that the probability of detection decreases with the increase of detector's frequency $\omega$.
 This analysis has been further extended to any arbitrary dimensional stationary black hole.
 In this case we considered the near horizon effective metric of the full spacetime and allowed the detector to move radially within this near horizon region.
 Again we found the probability of transition is finite, indicating the creation of particle in the Boulware vacuum with respect to this specific observer.
 In all numerical analysis, the plot between $\nu^2 P(\nu)$ VS $\nu$ is similar to Planck spectrum and the peak decreases with the increase of $\omega$.
+We also presented a similar analysis in $(1+3)$ dimensional FLRW Universe.

 In this approach we further investigated the three stages of FLRW Universe.
 We allowed the detector to move along null trajectory in original FLRW coordinates ($t,x$) and massless scalar modes, under study, are corresponding to {\it conformal vacuum}.
 In all three stages the conformal vacuum appears to be filled with thermal particle with respect to this null infalling observer.
 The de-Sitter era was analytically solvable and gives perfect black body spectrum.
 Whereas, radiation and matter dominated eras were investigated numerically.
 These also showed the particle content in conformal vacuum with respect to our chosen class of observers.
 Here also the probability decreases with increase of $\omega$.